open-telemetry/opentelemetry-collector-contrib/exporter/splunkhecexporter/README.md

     timeout: 10s
     # Whether to skip checking the certificate of the HEC endpoint when sending data over HTTPS.
 Defaults to false.
     insecure_skip_verify: false
-    # Whether to skip checking the certificate of the HEC endpoint when sending data over HTTPS.
-Defaults to false.
-    insecure: false
     # Path to the CA cert to verify the server being connected to.
-Should only be used if `insecure` is set to false.
     ca_file: /certs/ExampleCA.crt
     # Path to the TLS cert to use for client connections when TLS client auth is required.
-Should only be used if `insecure` is set to false.
     cert_file: /certs/HECclient.crt
     # Path to the TLS key to use for TLS required connections.
-Should only be used if `insecure` is set to false.
     key_file: /certs/HECclient.key
     # Application name is used to track telemetry information for Splunk App's using HEC by App name.
     splunk_app_name: "OpenTelemetry-Collector Splunk Exporter"